 Dairy-free cinnamon dolce latte: Choose your favorite milk for this sweet cinnamon latte.
 Whole milk is my go-to, but sometimes I will make mine dairy-free with either lactose-free milk or nut milk.
 A cinnamon latte with oat milk is actually really good because oat milk froths really well.
 Almond milk, soy milk or any other non-dairy milk would also be just fine!

-Vegan cinnamon latte: My homemade cinnamon spice syrup contains no animal products, so if you choose plant-based milk then you can enjoy a vegan cinnamon latte.
+Vegan cinnamon latte: My homemade cinnamon spice syrup contains no animal products, so as long as you use a plant-based milk, then you can enjoy a vegan cinnamon latte.

 Iced cinnamon latte: You can make this homemade version of the Cinnamon Dolce Latte over iced if you prefer.
 Just throw in some ice cubes and the syrup, then top with cooled espresso and frothed milk.